Machining vs. Fabrication

 At first glance, however, people can assume that we are a machine shop.
 We are more accurately considered a metal fabrication shop.
 Many people don’t know the difference between the two facilities and often get the two confused.

-What is A Fabrication Shop?
+What Is a Fabrication Shop?

 A metal fabrication shop is a facility that generally starts with flat sheets of metal and goes on to laser cut, punch out, bend, weld, powder coat, and assemble finished parts.

-What Does A Machine Shop Do?
+What Does a Machine Shop Do?

 Most machine shops, on the other hand, start with blocks of metal (round, square, or rectangular solid rods or tubing) and create finished parts through sawing, milling, drilling, and turning processes.